polluks/ZX81-Internal-16K-Expansion/README.md

 Result should be 32768.

 # ZX81 - Internal-32K-Expansion 'vLA81 Edition'
 Rev. B of the memory expansion.
 The vLA81 is an awesome replacement for the ZX81 ULA.
-It has all the needed logic in it's CPLD to do all the decoding to give the ZX81 the full 32KB.
+It has all the needed logic in its CPLD to do all the decoding to give the ZX81 the full 32KB.
 It is very similar to the 16KB expansion, it only needs an extra Address Line (A14) to make the magic happen.

 # The PCB (Rev. B):
 ![alt text](https://github.com/redhawk668/ZX81-Internal-16K-Expansion/blob/main/Rev.%20B%20-%20vLA81/ZX81%20Intern%2032K.png)